 James Johnson brings real-world knowledge to his classroom as a professional photographer for 30 years.
-He joined Moore College of Art & Design as a full-time photography professor in 2006, when he learned about Moore’s inclusive learning environment and unique mission as a historically women’s college.
+He joined Moore College of Art & Design as a full-time professor in Photography in 2006, when he learned about Moore’s inclusive learning environment and unique mission as a historically women’s college.
 As the new head of the College’s Foundation program for all first-year students, Johnson finds ways to bring different artistic disciplines together.

 Read on to learn more about James!